edodelbianco/smartbuoy/README.md

 # Smart Buoy

 Smart Buoy is an IoT system to measure the wave height and compare it with weather forecasts.
-A buoy, equipped with a smartphone, is deployed at sea.
-It streams data about its location and the accelleration to which it is subject due to the waves.
+A buoy is equipped with a smartphone and deployed at sea.
+The smartphone streams data about its location and the acceleration to which the buoy is subject due to the waves.
-A PC records the data anc compares it with the weather forecasts.
+A PC records the data and compares it with the weather forecasts.

 The project is under development.